johnantonn/cash-for-unsupervised-ad/README.md

 This is the repository for my thesis in the Master of Artificial Intelligence programme at KU Leuven.

 ## Description
-The aim of the thesis is to experiment on constrained and biased anomaly detection datasets and compare the performance for several state-of-the-art hyper-parameter optimization frameworks such as:
+The aim of the thesis is to solve the CASH optimization problem for anomaly detection by experimenting on constrained and biased anomaly detection datasets and compare the performance for several state-of-the-art hyper-parameter optimization frameworks such as:
 * Grid Search
 * Random Search
-* Genetic Algorithms
 * Bayesian Optimization
 * Bandit-based algorithms

-for model and hyper-parameter selection.
-Several packages exist that provide subset or all of the aforementioned functionality:
-* Auto-sklearn
-* Hyperopt-Sklearn
-* Auto-WEKA
-* TPOT
-* Automatic Statistician

-An additional goal of this thesis is the experimentation with (some of) these packages on the stated problem and the proper visualization/report of the results and conclusions.
+Several packages exist for solving that problem, however the anomaly detection setting has not been explored thoroughly yet.
+The goal of this thesis is to extend **Auto-Sklearn** and incorporate anomaly detection algorithms from **PyOD** and evaluate its performance on a number of datasets with different characteristics.

+### Auto-Sklearn
+The current implementation can be found [here](https://github.com/automl/auto-sklearn).

+### PyOD
+The current implementation can be found [here](https://pyod.readthedocs.io/en/latest/index.html).

 ### Datasets
-A well-known set of datasets for initial experimentation can be found [here](https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/).
+A commonly used set of datasets in the literature can be found [here](https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/).

-### Anomaly detection algorithms
-The implementation makes use of the [PyOD](https://pyod.readthedocs.io/en/latest/index.html) package.

 ## License
-Copyright © 2021 Ioannis Antoniadis
+Copyright © 2022 Ioannis Antoniadis